grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 ### Tags

-The `tags` front matter is a sequence of strings displayed as tags underneath the author section on the tutorials page.
+The `tags` front matter is a sequence of strings displayed as tags under the author section on the tutorials page.

 Typically, at least one of the tags is an expertise level.
 The expertise levels are: